MAVProxyUser/XiaomiCyberDog-k91/README.md

 ```

 It has been observed that after disconnection of DDS, sometimes the PC client is unable to re-connect until the dog is rebooted.
+It may be possible to use trace to debug this issue: https://cyclonedds.io/content/guides/tracefile.html